niknorf/Eventour/README.md

-# Universe
+# Eventour
-App for university students.
+App for events and conferences.